Scaling consistency across 40+ products with a shared design system

 KDS established a scalable foundation across 40+ products.

-It reduced duplication across design and engineering, improved consistency across user experiences, and accelerated development through reusable components.
+It reduced duplication across design and engineering, accelerated delivery through reusable components, and created a more consistent user experience across the platform.

 It also enabled faster integration of newly acquired products, supporting long-term platform growth.